How to Make Change That Sticks: 6 Steps for Lasting Organizational Impact

 My feeling of Progress and Meaning just spiked because not only will I save time on a daily basis, I’ll get to spend more time being with the people who matter to me!

-To increase your odds of getting a quick adoption and long term commitment to any change initiative, use the framework above as early as your first pitch.
+To increase your odds of getting a quick adoption and long-term commitment to any change initiative, use the vision statement framework above as early as your first pitch.

 When making a change, ask yourself, what is something folks already do that you can tether and compare to the new habit?
 With the kitchen example, I may suggest that the chef learn a new section of the kitchen for every meal they make over the course of the next week.
 For breakfast, learn where all the pots and pans are.
 For lunch, get to know your new spice storage.
 By the end of the week, you’ll be a master at your new kitchen layout!

-There’s a term used in advertising called effective frequency, coined by Thomas Smith (1885), that describes the number of times someone needs exposure to something before it’s acted upon.
+There’s a term used in advertising called effective frequency, coined by Thomas Smith (1885), that describes the number of times someone needs to be exposed to something before it’s acted upon.
 Microsoft was interested in the idea that Smith presented, so they conducted a study that supported Smith’s finding: folks need exposure to new information anywhere between 6-20 times before it sticks (1885).

 This is why for any change initiative, it’s important to create a strategic communication plan to repeat your message numerous times before, during, and after the change initiative.
-It’s often a step that gets forgotten, but a real change master knows it’s critical to the success of the change’s sustainability.
+It’s often a step that gets forgotten, but a savvy change leader knows it’s critical to the success of the change’s sustainability.

 Pro tip: Use diversified channels of communication so that your message doesn’t feel monotonous (e.g., Slack, email, all-hands, 1-1s, team meetings).